mohammad-malik/menagerie_game/README.md

 # A Game of Menagerie
 This is a game of Menagerie built in C++ using SFML/Graphics.

-#### This was made as the Programming Fundamentals final project for my first semester of bachelors.
-Any updates after are mentioned, and I have tried my best to maintain the project to its original vision and restraints
+#### This was our Programming Fundamentals final project for our first semester of bachelor's in Data Science at NUCES FAST.
+Any updates after are mentioned, and we have tried our best to maintain the project to its original vision and restraints.
+That is why there are no updates changing the core mechanics — or functionality — only what was allowed to us at the time is what is used.

 <h2> How to use: </h2>
 <li> Clone repository.